Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 [Dr Katerina Zourou](https://web2learn.eu/katerina-zourou/): Director

 ## Cite this dataset
 When referring to or using the data repository in research publications and documentation, consider citing the dataset with its digital object identifier (DOI) minted on Zenodo.
-Citing the dataset of the Krovets folk art collection creates a mapping of attribution supporting efforts to release other datasets in the future.
+Citing the dataset of the HITL crowdsourcing pilot creates a mapping of attribution supporting efforts to release other datasets in the future.
 It also reduces the amount of "orphaned data," helping to retain source links.
 Cite the repository as: Ziku, M., Kouzelis, A., Darsaklis, A. & Zourou, K. (2026).
 The AISTER Human-In-The-Loop Crowdsourcing Pilot [Dataset].
 Zenodo.

 # Disclaimer
 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.